hapytex/django-antipatterns/antipattern/signals.md

 [signals when the user logs in, logs out, or fails to log in&nbsp;<sup>[Django-doc]</sup>](https://docs.djangoproject.com/en/dev/ref/contrib/auth/#module-django.contrib.auth.signals) these signals are typically more reliable, since these are not triggered by the ORM.
 Often for third party applications signals are an effective way to communicate with these applications.

+If you define signals, you should be aware that these will *not* run in data migrations.
+You will thus have to write the logic that is otherwise done by the signals in the data migration file as well.